geospatial-services-framework/gsf-js-client-sdk/README.md

     `<script>console.log(GSF);</script>`

+#### Basic Example

-3. Below is a simple example of running a job and retrieving the results.
+1. Below is a simple example of running a job and retrieving the results.
 You will need to update the server address and port below to reflect the server that you are using.

 ```javascript
 // GSF Server